Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 As mentioned prior, due to 2021's supply chain limitations, I cannot currently get my hands on an FT232RL, and thus, for now, the *fabrication & testing* sections will only include my *ftdi2upid* board. **This section will be updated by future me once I can get an FT232RL.**

+**This USB-C UPDI Programmer Board is not yet complete**, and although you can download its files, the board is still in development and may not function properly.
+Again, this section will be updated upon its completion.

 <center>

 ![](../images/SerialUPDI/2ndgenmileldtop.jpg){width="48%"}